adringar/icefall/envs/README.md

 conda env create -f {name_of_environment}.yml
 ```

-If the above does not work:
+If the above does not work...

+## Manual set up for CUDA=12.1

 ```bash
 conda create --name icefall_env121 python=3.9